Leverage Lending Group logo

 The company offers standard mortgage products including home purchase loans for first-time and repeat buyers, rate refinancing options, and FHA/VA loan programs.
 Clients can submit loan inquiries online through their website and access digital tools like a Home Purchase Qualifier and Refinance Rate Checker.
 The company uses what customers describe as user-friendly software for document submission and ongoing communication during the loan process.

 Leverage Lending Group distinguishes itself primarily through claimed availability and responsiveness—multiple reviews specifically mention Angelo and team members answering calls and texts on nights and weekends.
-The company emphasizes treating clients as valued individuals rather than transaction numbers and claims to offer creative problem-solving, flexible loan terms, and competitive rates typical of mortgage brokers who can shop multiple lenders rather than being limited to one institution's products.
+The company emphasizes treating clients as valued individuals rather than transaction numbers and claims to offer creative problem-solving, flexible loan terms, and rate claims to verify typical of mortgage brokers who can shop multiple lenders rather than being limited to one institution's products.
 0 rating, though this perfect score warrants healthy skepticism for any consumer service business.

 Verification of specific claims about rates, terms, and service quality would require independent research beyond their marketing materials.